Aircraft Accident Investigation Fundamentals Course

-If you are going to participate in aviation safety investigation, aircraft accident or incident investigation, then Southpac’s Aircraft Accident Investigation course is for you.
+If you are going to participate in an aircraft accident or incident investigation, then Southpac’s Aircraft Accident Investigation course is for you.
 Our instructors are ATSB trained and highly experienced with many years of accident investigation between them.
 (See Trainer Bio’s Page).

 By the end of this course you will have an awareness of:

 - Understanding and the application of the International Civil Aviation Organisation (ICAO) Standards and Recommended Practices and how the ATSB complies with these requirements under Australian law.